 Thus, if you sell “men’s clothing” your ad may appear in queries like “elegant men’s clothing”, “men’s winter clothing”, but not “winter clothing for men”.

 Accurately match your search terms.
 At the same time, your bid is more likely to appear to users who are looking for and interested in it.

 To set the exact match, enter a keyword in square brackets [men’s clothing].

 In addition to the keywords which trigger the display of your ad, you can also set negative keywords.
 Negative or exclusive keywords are words or phrases for which your ad will not appear.
 This limits all previous options for your ad not to appear unnecessarily for people who are not interested in your products or services.

-Therefore, if you sell only men’s clothing, you can include word “women’s” as negative keyword by appending minus symbol (-women´s).
+Therefore, if you sell only men’s clothing, you can include the word “women’s” as a negative keyword by appending minus symbol (-women´s).
 When people search for “clothing”, your ad may appear.
 But when you search for “women’s clothing”, your ad will not appear.

 When setting up keyword matches, you can build on the search history and queries that led people to your site.
 In your ad settings, you can see what terms users searched for when they clicked on your ad.
 As a result, you can update your keyword list with words or phrases to target or list negative keywords so that your ad will not appear unnecessarily.

 You choose the appropriate settings based on how large and relevant audience you want to target.
-In broad match, your ad may display to a larger number of people, but this may not result in conversions.
-Conversely, with exact match the number of users is smaller, but there is a greater chance of a return on investment.
+In a broad match, your ad may display a larger number of people, but this may not result in conversions.
+Conversely, with an exact match the number of users is smaller, but there is a greater chance of a return on investment.

 Of course, keyword matching is not the only parameter that determines the performance of your ad.
-However, we strongly recommend you to not underestimate this setting because it also has a significant share in success of your advertising.
+However, we strongly recommend you not underestimate this setting because it also has a significant share in the success of your advertising.